-Carbon monoxide is a colorless, odorless gas, which results from incomplete combustion of carbonaceous material, and the thing about it is that it has 200 times the affinity of oxygen for combining with hemoglobin and other substances which, in living cells, are concerned with the usage of oxygen.
+In recent weeks a revised edition of the textbook, "Respiration in Health and Disease", has come off the press of the W. B. Saunders Comare concerned with the usage of oxygen.
 Thus, when carbon monoxide displaces oxygen in the blood, the oxygen supply to body tissues is reduced . . . and when the oxygen supply is reduced, the heart, the brain, the central nervous system and other parts of the body suffer.

 In a smoke-filled room, carbon monoxide levels may build up to 20 to 80 parts per million (parts per air).
-In heavy Winnipeg traffic, it can build up to 70 parts per million,
+In heavy Winnipeg traffic, it can build up to 70 parts per million, or more.

 Outdoors, the gasoline-run engine is the main cause of carbon monoxide pollution.
-(And although no conclusive studies have been made, it is thought that high concentrations in traffic have a psychological effect and cause headaches - which in turn may well be a causative factor in acci-
+(And although no conclusive studies have been made, it is thought that high concentrations in traffic have a psychological effect and cause headaches - which in turn may well be a causative factor in accidents.)